 As a scientist at Squibb, Lederle Laboratories, AstraZeneca and Johnson & Johnson, Karen was a member of research teams that introduced nine anti-infective drugs into clinical trials, and developed the antibiotics aztreonam, piperacillin-tazobactam, levofloxacin, doripenem and ceftobiprole.

-Karen is currently a Professor of Practice Emerita in the Biotechnology Program in IU’s Department of Biology, where she teaches a course in research ethics.
-Her research group studies new antibacterial agents and novel resistance mechanisms in carbapenem-resistant Enterobacteriaceae (CRE) found in Indiana.
-She also continues to consults for pharmaceutical and biotech companies.
+Karen is currently a Professor of Practice and Interim Director in the Biotechnology Program in IU’s Department of Biology, where she teaches courses in research ethics, and drug development and regulatory affairs.
+She also leads a research group that studies new antibacterial agents and novel resistance mechanisms in carbapenem-resistant Enterobacteriaceae (CRE) found in Indiana and consults for several pharmaceutical and biotech companies.

-Karen has published 229 peer-reviewed papers and 27 book chapters, has been a member of the Program Committees for ASM Microbe and the Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC), and has served as an editor of Antimicrobial Agents & Chemotherapy, mBio and EcoSal Plus.
+Karen has published 229 peer-reviewed papers and 27 book chapters, has been a member of the Program Committees for ASM Microbe and the Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC), and is currently a member of the Programme Committee for the 2024 ESCMID/ASM meeting.
+She has served as an editor of Antimicrobial Agents & Chemotherapy, mBio, Antimicrobial Therapeutics Reviews and EcoSal Plus and is on the editorial boards of eight other microbiology journals.
 She is a Fellow of the American Academy of Microbiology and the International Society of Antimicrobial Chemotherapy.

 In 2015 Karen received the CLSI Excellence in Standards Development Award and the Hamao Umezawa Memorial Award of the International Society of Antimicrobial Chemotherapy in 2017.